 - 1. The board of examiners appoints examiners who are qualified to set examinations.
 Examiners have to belong to the permanent academic staff of the Maastricht University.
 The board of examiners can appoint other members of the scientific staff and experts from outside the programme as examiner. - 2.
-With respect to the assessment of the master's thesis, the assessor has to belong to the permanent academic staff of the Maastricht University; the board of examiners has the power to grant exceptions to this rules. - 3.
+With respect to the assessment of the master's thesis, the examiner has to belong to the permanent academic staff of the Maastricht University; the board of examiners has the power to grant exceptions to this rules. - 3.
 Members of the scientific staff, who are entrusted with providing education of an educational component/course, are as examiner responsible for the assessment of the educational component/course.
 The board of examiners can appoint other members of the scientific staff and experts from outside the programme as examiner. - 4.
-The board of examiners can decide to withdraw an appointment as examiner if the examiner does not cohere to laws and regulations or rules of the board of examiners, or if the assessment skills of the examiner (construct, examine and judge) has repeatedly proven to be of insufficient quality.
+The board of examiners can decideto withdraw an appointment as examiner in consultation with the line manager or administrative manager if the examiner does not cohere to laws and regulations or rules of the board of examiners, or if the assessment skills of the examiner (construct, examine and judge) has repeatedly proven to be of insufficient quality.